 Nature paper: Modelling human blastocysts by reprogramming fibroblasts into iBlastoids

-All research involving human embryos in Australia must meet strict ethical and legislative requirements, overseen by the NHMRC Embryo Research Licensing Committee.
+Under Australian law, research involving human embryos must meet strict ethical and legislative requirements, overseen by ERLC.

-It is the view of the NHMRC Embryo Research Licensing Committee that the iBlastoids meet the definition of a human embryo in the Research Involving Human Embryos Act 2002 (refer part b below).
-The Act defines a human embryo as a discrete entity that has arisen from either:
+The Research Involving Human Embryos Act 2002 defines a human embryo as a discrete entity that has arisen from either:

 a) the first mitotic division when fertilisation of a human oocyte by a human sperm is complete; or